dcajasn/Riskfolio-Lib/docs/source/index.rst

 The plan for this modules is to add more functions that will be very useful to asset managers.

-The plan for this module is to add more functions that will be very useful to asset managers.

 * Mean Entropic Risk Optimization Portfolios.
 * Add functions to estimate Duration, Convexity, Key Rate Durations and Convexities of bonds without embedded options (for loadings matrix).
 * Add more functions based on suggestion of users.